Giuseian/AMR-FP1/README.md

 ```
 pip install dartpy casadi scipy matplotlib osqp
 ```
-You need dartpy 0.2, if pip does not allow you to install this version on your system, you might want to use conda
+You need dartpy 0.2 : If pip does not allow you to install this version on your system, you might want to use conda

 To run the simulation, choose one of the following tasks
 - **still**, to simulate a fixed robot